Video to motion

 {

-var motionId = finalJob.Result["motion"]["id"].ToString();
+var motionId = finalJob.Result["result"]["id"].ToString();

 Console.WriteLine($"Motion created: {motionId}");